-The next edition of the Alakajam! series will start on February 26th.
+The next edition of the Alakajam! series starts on February 26th!

 As always, the event is about making a game, from nothing, in a weekend.
 Teams or solo devs, beginners and professionals are all welcome to participate.
 If you opt-in to the competition, you will be ranked against every other contestant!
 If you prefer a more relaxed setting, the unranked jam will still give you an opportunity to get plays and comments.

 |February 12, 7pm UTC||Theme submission and voting||You can submit theme ideas for the jam and vote for all other submissions.|